| |

 Real Life Examples of Cylinder

-We have seen cylinder examples with pipes, beakers, cold drink cans, batteries, battery water tanks, gas cylinders, candles, candle fire extinguishers, test tubes, etc. Now look closely at the shapes.
+We have seen cylinder examples with pipes, beakers, cold drink cans, batteries, battery water tanks, gas cylinders, candles, candle fire extinguishers, test tubes in this worksheet.

 Hemisphere and Its Examples in Real Life

 The shape of an igloo is similar to the shape of a hemisphere.
-Following are a few examples of hemispheres in daily life: bowls, the human mind, headphones, igloos, architectural domes, etc.
+Following are a few examples of hemispheres in daily life: bowls, the human mind, headphones, igloos, and the architectural domes shown in this worksheet.

 Real Life Sphere Examples

-Yes, it is.
-A globe, beach ball, Saturn, door knob, and orange are real-life examples of spheres.
+A globe, beach ball, Saturn, door knob, and orange are real-life examples of spheres, which are shown in this worksheet.

 Cuboid Examples in Real Life